 Assortment Optimisation is often perceived as too complex to implement.

-However, that's not true.
-It can be achieved with the right tools, the right skills and the right process, starting from cleaning and consolidating the data, to stapling down the merchandising principles, aligning the merchandising strategies with the assortment planning strategy and using software to apply it.
+That's not true.
+It can be achieved with the right tools, the right skills and the right process, starting from cleaning and consolidating the data, to stapling down the merchandising principles, aligning the merchandising strategies with the assortment planning strategy, and using software to apply it.

 With today’s competitive pressures, assortment optimisation is vital to customer satisfaction.
 Although the decision to optimise assortments can be seen as hard to implement, the right combination of data, strategic decisions and enabling software will ensure that the right mix of products is offered to the right shoppers.